BEFORE YOU GO...

 The Financial Markets Authority (FMA), New Zealand has issued guidelines for identity verification protocols in the country.
 The previous explanatory note published by the Anti-Money Laundering and Countering Financing of Terrorism (AML/CFT) supervisors in December 2017 has been replaced by the new guidelines.

-According to the new guidelines, the Confirmation service operated by the Department of Internal Affairs (DIA) and the Transport Agency (NZTA) driving licence records can be used to verify the name and date of birth of an individual during the process of identity verification.
+According to the new guidelines, the Confirmation service operated by the Department of Internal Affairs (DIA) and the Transport Agency (NZTA) driving license records can be used to verify the name and date of birth of an individual during the process of identity verification.

 Other electronic sources used in New Zealand for identifying individuals have also been pointed out, including Credit Bureaus, the Companies Office, the Land Registry (LINZ), and vehicle registrations (NZTA).